 Patchwork tiles are trendy each year, but retiling a bathroom can be an expensive and messy exercise.
 I really love patchwork tiles and decided to take the plunge and stamp my existing plain shower tiles to create a black and white pattern.
 Read on to see the home makeover – shower edition!

 This is what my shower looked like: plain, simple and quite uninspiring.
 The metal content in our water on the farm is very high, so things that come into regular contact with water don’t stay white for very long.
 I didn’t have very high hopes for the white tiles, and figured I didn’t have much to lose by trying!

 YOU WILL NEED

-- 15cmx15xm Tile stamp (you can get yours from Homeology Shop)
+- 15cmx15xm Tile stamp (or order the Homeology Stamp)